 The College solicits a variety of contributions for its programs, including donor-advised funds.
-Donor-advised fund contributions received are accounted for as other investments and aggregated \$7,907 and \$10,451 as of June 30, 2022 and 2021, respectively.
+Donor-advised fund contributions received are accounted for as other investments and aggregated \$8,198 and \$7,907 as of June 30, 2023 and 2022, respectively.
 Donor-advised funds allow for the donor to recommend distributions to College programs or other charitable organizations.
 Although the College generally complies with the donor's recommendation, they are subject to approval by the College's Charity Selection Committee and are, therefore, classified as net assets without donor restrictions.
 The College's policy is to distribute a maximum of 75%-90% of donor-advised fund distributions to unrelated third parties.
-Donor-advised fund distributions for the fiscal years ended June 30, 2022 and 2021 were approximately \$641 and \$416, respectively.
-Designated donor-advised fund distributions included \$60 and \$240 for the annual fund as of June 30, 2022 and 2021, respectively.
+Donor-advised fund distributions for the fiscal years ended June 30, 2023 and 2022 were approximately \$678 and \$641, respectively.
+Designated donor-advised fund distributions included \$47 and \$60 for the annual fund as of June 30, 2023 and 2022, respectively.

 Revenue from government and private grant and contract agreements, which are generally considered non-exchange transactions, is recognized when qualifying expenditures are incurred and conditions under the agreements are met.
-In total, the College received \$2,024, \$2,958, and \$5,227 as provided for under the Coronavirus Aid, Relief, and Economic Security ("CARES') Act, the Coronavirus Response and Relief Supplemental Appropriations ("CRRSA") Act, and the American Rescue Plan (ARPA) act, respectively.
+In total, the College received \$2,024, \$2,958, and \$5,227 as provided for under the Coronavirus Aid, Relief, and Economic Security ("CARES") Act, the Coronavirus Response and Relief Supplemental Appropriations ("CRRSA") Act, and the American Rescue Plan (ARPA) act, respectively.
 These grants are subject to repayment, unless the recipient is able to attest to and comply with the terms and conditions of the funding, including demonstrating that at least 50 percent of the CARES and a similar amount of CRRSA and ARPA distributions received have been used for Emergency Financial Aid Grants to Students (student portion), and the remainder portion to defray expenses and replace lost revenue (institutional portion) associated with COVID-19.
-As of June 30, 2022, and 2021, the College recognized revenue of \$2,613 and \$2,595 from the institutional portion of all grants, respectively, and \$2,613 and \$2,595 from the student portion of all grants, respectively.
+As of June 30, 2023, the College did not recognize any revenue related to any of these grants.
+As of June 30, 2022, the College recognized revenue of \$2,613 from the institutional portion of all grants and \$2,613 from the student portion of all grants.

 Auxiliary enterprises revenue consists primarily of the operations of the dormitories, food service, and the bookstore.
 The College recognizes auxiliary enterprises revenue at the point in time the sales occur or as services are rendered.
 Some scholarships may be applied against room and board and therefore represent a reduction of the transaction price.
-The College bookstore operations are managed by Follet Higher Education Group, Inc. Total commissions received from Follett for the years ended June 30, 2022, and 2021 were \$106 and \$96, respectively.
+The College bookstore operations are managed by Follet Higher Education Group, Inc. Total commissions received from Follett for the years ended June 30, 2023 and 2022 were \$101 and \$106, respectively.